KDE/kitinerary/docs/js_extractor.md

 ## Extractor script

-Extractor scripts are run inside a QJSEngine, it isn't a full JS environment, and not everything is supported.
+Extractor scripts are run inside a QJSEngine, **it isn't a full JS environment**, and not everything is supported.
 There are some additional APIs available to extractor scripts (technical docs can be found here [KItinerary::JsApi](https://api.kde.org/kdepim/kitinerary/html/namespaceKItinerary_1_1JsApi.html).